How to Germinate Seeds Successfully

-We have lots of plants which we can grow at home like tulsi, marigold, capsicum, tomatoes, spinach, coriander and many more.
-You can buy the seeds from the market and also from the vegetables which you buy for your daily use.
+There are numerous plants that can be grown at home such as tulsi (holy basil), marigolds, capsicum, tomatoes, spinach, coriander, and many others.
+The seeds for these plants can be obtained from both the market and from the vegetables that you buy for your daily use.

 To grow plants, the very first and utmost important process is the “GERMINATION OF SEEDS”.

 What if your seeds do not get germinated?

 Yes, it can be frustrating when seeds do not germinate despite your efforts, and it can be a waste of time and resources.
 However, there are several measures and key points that you can follow to increase your chances of successful germination.

 Germinating seeds successfully is an essential step in growing healthy plants.
 Here are some tips to help you germinate seeds successfully:

 1. Take good quality & fresh seeds for seed germination:

 Fresh seeds are more likely to germinate successfully.
 Check the seed packets for the expiration date and use them before the date has passed.